 C. We speak God’s wisdom

-Romans 1:18, 20, The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness… For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen… so that they are without excuse.
+Romans 1:18 - 20.
+Very interesting insight, “The wrath of God is revealed from heaven that gives all the godliness and righteousness in men.”
+But get this, who suppressed the truth in unrighteousness.
+For since the creation of the world His invisible attributes, His eternal power and divine nature has been clearly seen so that they are without excuse”.

 II.
 God Reveals the Wonder of His Love

 “Was it not necessary for the Christ to suffer these things, and then into His glory?”
 Then, get this, beginning with Moses, which is to say starting in Genesis, and then through all the prophets He explained to them the things concerning Himself in all of the Scriptures.
 I would have loved to be in that Bible study.
 What a glorious revelation.

 You could talk to a Jew today.
 You could say could you explain to me Isaiah 53?
 Isaiah 53 is one of the most plain straightforward prophecies of Jesus Christ.
 They will answer, no I cannot explain it.
 It seems to be getting from my eyes, but you said Jesus Christ next to Isaiah 53 and your eyes will marvel.
 Look at that, would you?
 It’s all right there.
 It is an amazing thing.
 What God has revealed to us.
 What is He revealing?
 God reveals the wonder of His love.
 That’s the message of the cross.
 All through it is the message that God reveals the wonder of His love.